fingerskier/manthra/README.md

 # Manthra

+A man's reach should exceed his grasp, or what's a heaven for?

 At the end of the day you have to make a choice:
 Whether to live with yourself or be happy.
   Michael Scott